Shadowth117/PSO2-Aqua-Library/README.md

   -Allows for converting PSO1 PC n.rel stage models to pso2's format
   -Allows for converting PSO1 .xvm texture archives and .xvr textures to .dds textures
   -Allows for converting From Software flvers to .fbx or pso2's format
-  -Allows for converting BluePoint games .cmdl/.cmsh to .fbx or pso2's format
+  -Allows for converting to From Software flvers from Assimp compatible formats (fbx recommended) -Allows for converting BluePoint games .cmdl/.cmsh to .fbx or pso2's format

   The library allows for many more PSO2 specific features, however.